matrix-org/matrix-spec-proposals/specification/server_server_api.rst

 Inviting to a room
 ------------------

-When a user wishes to invite an other user to a local room and this other user is on a different server, the inviting server will send a request to the invited server::
+When a user wishes to invite an other user to a local room and the other user is on a different server, the inviting server will send a request to the invited server::